-Scholastic average below 85% per subject whether clinically or didactically.
+If the student's scholastic average is below 85% per subject in either clinicals or didactic classes.

 A student maybe terminated from the Program for the following major infractions:

 - Plagiarism

 - Cheating on an examination

 - Insubordination

 - Discourteous or unethical conduct to patients, visitors, supervisors or co-workers

 - Unethical practices regarding a patient's right to privacy/confidentiality

 - Physical and/or verbal abuse

 - Falsification of records

 - Sexual and/or racial harassment of patients, visitors, fellow students and co-workers

 - Use of cell phones in the OR rotations.